Image Carousel

 Overview

-- Chemical Engineer: Design processes to change raw materials into economically viable products.
-Industries that employee chemical engineers - petroleum, plastics, food, pharmaceutical and environmental industries.
+- Chemical Engineering: Chemical engineers design processes to change raw materials into economically viable products.
+Chemical engineers work in petroleum, plastics, food, pharmaceutical, and environmental industries.

-- Civil Engineers: Involved in the planning, design, and overseeing the construction and maintenance of transportation infrastructure, water projects, and design and construction of structures.
+- Civil Engineering: Civil engineers are involved in the planning, design, and oversight of the construction and maintenance of transportation infrastructure, water projects, and design and construction of structures.

-- Computer Engineers: Research, design, develop, and test computers for commercial, industrial, military, and scientific use.
+- Computer Engineering: Computer engineers research, design, develop, and test computers for commercial, industrial, military, and scientific use.
 They may also design and develop solutions to complex application problems, system administration issues, or network concerns.

-- Electrical Engineers: Design, develop, test, research, or supervise the manufacturing and installation of electrical equipment, components, or systems for in the energy generation and transmission, communications, control systems, and circuit design industries.
+- Electrical Engineering: Electrical engineers design, develop, test, research, or supervise the manufacturing and installation of electrical equipment, components, or systems for energy generation and transmission, communications, control systems, and circuit design industries.

-- Mechanical Engineer: Perform engineering duties in the planning and designing of tools, engines, machines, and other mechanically functioning equipment.
+- Mechanical Engineering: Mechanical engineers perform engineering duties in the planning and designing of tools, engines, machines, and other mechanically functioning equipment.
 Additional responsibilities can include overseeing installation, operation, maintenance, and repair of equipment.

 Requirements and Costs